jrg94/personal-data/education/student-evaluations-of-instruction/README.md

 To track those comments, a separate table was made with the following
 headers:

+- **SEI Comment ID**: a unique identifier for each comment
 - **Report ID**: a unique identifier linking back to an SEI report
 - **Comment**: a comment

+## Instructor Distributions

+With each SEI report, there is per-question breakdown of the Likert scale distributions.
+This document is a bit of a work-in-progress because there is just so much data to enter.
+That said, I hope one day to be able to display these distributions.
+The list below details the following headers:

+- **SEI Instructor Distribution ID**: a unique identifier for each distribution element
+- **SEI Report ID**: a unique identifier linking back to an SEI report
+- **SEI Question ID**: a unique identifier linking back to an SEI question
+- **Scale ID**: a unique identifier linking back to a particular Likert scale label
+- **Response Percentage**: a percentage between 0 and 100

 ## Instructor Scores